 Multicast channel owners SHALL monitor MCAP advertisements in order to detect overlapped channel mappings.
-When an overlapped channel mapping is detected, the owner with the largest phy_ID is NOT REQUIRED to take any action.
-The owner(s) with smaller physical ID's SHALL cease transmission of MCAP advertisements for the overlapped channel number.
-As soon as these channel mapping(s) are no longer valid, their owners SHALL deallocate any unused channel numbers as described in 10.7 below.
+When an overlapped channel mapping is detected, the owner with the largest phy_ID (as determined by the least significant six bits of source ID from the GASP header) is NOT REQUIRED to take any action.
+The owner(s) with smaller physical IDs SHALL cease transmission of MCAP advertisements for the overlapped channel number.
+As soon as these channel mapping(s) are no longer valid, their owners SHALL deallocate any unused channel numbers as described in 10.8 below.

-Recipients of MCAP advertisements that detect overlapped channel mappings SHALL ignore the advertisements from multicast channel owner(s) with the smaller physical ID's.
+Recipients of MCAP advertisements that detect overlapped channel mappings SHALL ignore the advertisements from multicast channel owner(s) with the smaller physical IDs.
 It is possible for some channel mappings in a single MCAP advertisement to be valid even if others SHALL be IGNORED as a result of overlap.

-10.6 Transfer of channel ownership
+10.7 Transfer of channel ownership